Flexibility - Mobility Mobility

 What is flexibility?

-Flexibility is the ability to perform a joint action through a range of movement.
-In any movement there are two groups of muscles at work:
+Flexibility, mobility, and suppleness mean the range of limb movement around joints.
+In any movement, there are two groups of muscles at work:

-• protagonistic muscles which cause the movement to take place and
+• agonistic muscles which cause the movement to take place and

 • opposing the movement and determining the amount of flexibility are the antagonistic muscles

-See the page on muscle movement to find out what happens when you stretch or contract a muscle.
+See the page on muscle movement to determine what happens when you stretch or contract a muscle.

 Why do flexibility exercises?

-The objective of flexibility training is to improve the range of movement of the antagonistic muscles.
+The objective of flexibility training is to improve the antagonistic muscles' range of movement.

 What are the benefits?

-Flexibility plays an important part in the preparation of athletes by developing a range of movement to allow technical development and assisting in the prevention of injury.
+Flexibility plays an integral part in the preparation of athletes by developing a range of movement to allow technical development and assisting in preventing injury.

-How will I know if I am stretching properly?
+How will I know if I am stretching correctly?

 When you perform a stretch correctly, you will feel mild discomfort in the antagonistic muscles.
 If you feel pain or a stabbing sensation, you must STOP.